divyasrisai30/divyasrisai30/README.md

-a Master's student from **Arizona State University** graduated in May 2025 with a strong foundation in Software enginering.
+Master's student from **Arizona State University** graduated in May 2025 with a strong foundation in Software enginering.
 I am a passionate and results-driven Frontend Developer with a strong foundation in JavaScript, React, SQL, Angular, D3.js.
 With a Master's degree in Computer Software Engineering and hands-on experience in web development, data visualization, I specialize in building interactive and user-friendly applications.

 ## Experiences: